 - Take the pizza dough out to sit on the counter to warm up a little.
 Warmer dough will be easier to stretch out into your pan.

-- Butter your pan so that the pizza will come out of the pan easier.
+- Oil the pan so that the pizza will come out of the pan easier.

 - Par-baking the pizza dough will help make sure the dough is cooked all the way through, especially with it being a heavier topping pizza.

-- Before cooking the sausage, slice the link into three to four smaller pieces.
+- Before cooking the sausage, slice the link into round slices.

 - 1 pizza dough (I buy mine at our local pizzeria.)